-Permit Conditions 2.1 to 2.6 limit the PTE of the facility to 80% of the major source thresholds for PSD (PM) and Title V (CO, NOx, PM10, SO2 and VOC).
-The thresholds for each program are 250 tpy (PSD) and 100 tpy (Title V).
+Permit Conditions 2.1 to 2.7 limit the PTE of the facility to 80% of the major source thresholds for PSD (PM), Title V (CO, NOx, PM10, SO2 and VOC), and MACT (total HAP).
+The thresholds for each program are 250 tpy (PSD), 100 tpy (Title V) and 25 tpy (MACT).
 The Title V limits effectively limit emissions for PSD purposes with the exception of PM which is no longer considered a regulated pollutant for Title V applicability purposes (which is the reason the limit is 200 tpy).
-These synthetic minor limits allow the permittee to be treated as a minor source for permitting purposes.
+The MACT limit also serves to limit emissions for Title V applicability purposes.
+These synthetic minor limits allow the permittee to be treated as a minor source for permitting and MACT purposes.
 Each limit is written as a rolling 12-month total where each month, actual emissions must be totaled for the last 12 months to determine compliance with the ton per year limit.
 Emission factors are relied upon for calculating actual emissions.
 If a co-located rock crusher is determined to meet the criteria for aggregation (common control; contiguous and adjacent location; and a support relationship) with the asphalt plant, the emissions from the rock crusher must be added to the emission from the asphalt plant's emissions to determine compliance with these emission limits.
-EPA should be consulted if there is any question about EPA's aggregation policies and specific aggregation determinations
+EPA should be consulted if there is any question about EPA's aggregation policies and specific aggregation determinations.